KevinMarquette/kevinmarquette.github.io/_draft/2018-10-11-Powershell-arrays-Everthing-you-wanted-to-know.md

     Three
 ```

-This also works in reverse.
+This works in reverse too.

 ``` posh
     PS> $data[3..1]